 Each judge takes all criteria for a category into account and assigns one overall score for each contestant in the form of rank during the group comparison rounds.
 A highest and lowest rank for each competitor is dropped as a safeguard against human error and/or bias, whether intentional or on a subconscious level.
 The remaining judges' placements are summed, and the competitor with the lowest sum total receives 1st place in the class.
 Second lowest sum receives 2nd place, and so on.
 In cases of ties, competitors ranked higher by the majority of all judges are awarded the higher placements (see video example).
 In cases of three-way ties, the head judge's scores are referenced to determine tie-breaking placements.
 Individual presentations are not factored into scoring but do count toward consideration for Best Poser awards when offered.

-Competitors who win a pro-qualifying placement in a Masters Age 40+ division are eligible only for OCB Pro Masters Age 40+ divisions.
-Competitors over the age of 40 who win a pro-qualifying placement in an Open division are considered eligible for both OCB Open and OCB Masters Age 40+ pro divisions.
+Competitors who win a pro-qualifying placement in a Masters Age 35+ (women) or Masters Age 40+ (men) divisions are eligible only for their Master Age pro divisions.
+Masters competitors who win pro-qualifying placements in an Open division are considered eligible for both OCB Pro Open and OCB Pro Masters contests.

-Competitors who qualify as OCB Pros for any category are considered eligible for all OCB Pro categories of their gender.
-Competitors may not compete in more than one category at any given OCB Pro show though.
+Competitors who qualify as OCB pros for any category are considered eligible for all OCB pro categories of their sex.
+Competitors may not compete in more than one category at any given OCB pro show.